Structural Bioinformatics Library

 export PYTHONPATH=${PYTHONPATH}:${SBL_DIR}/python

-Within a package from Core, examples are short programs showing the basic functionality provided in that package.
+Within a package from Core, integration tests can be viewed as short programs showing the basic functionalities provided in that package.
+To compile such programs, turn the SBL_INTEGRATION_TESTS to ON where running cmake.

-In addition, tests can be used in such packages, by compiling and running short test programs checking various functionalities of the packages.
-For compiling all the examples and the tests of the SBL library while installing it, just turn ON the tags SBL_EXAMPLES and SBL_TESTS when running cmake:
+In addition, unit tests can be used in such packages, by compiling and running short test programs checking various functionalities of the packages.
+For compiling all the tests of the SBL library, just turn ON the tags SBL_UNIT_TESTS when running cmake

 > make

-Then, to test all the packages from Core, just run the tests with the following command:
+Then, to exectue all tests (UNIT and INTEGRATION) for all the packages from Core, just run the them with the following command:

 > make test